Taman Negara is the Malay language for National Park and is the oldest national park in Malaysia with an area of 4,343 square km.

 #1 Kuala Tahan, Pahang Way

 The boats depart from the jetty at 9am and 2pm daily.
-The 3 hours of scenic river boat ride from Kuala Tembeling will take you to Kuala Tahan, where the Mutiara Taman Negara Resort is.
-The return boat trip cost about RM50 per person.
+The 3.5 hours of scenic river boat ride from Kuala Tembeling will take you to Kuala Tahan, where the Mutiara Taman Negara Resort is.
+The return boat trip cost about RM80 per person.

 If you prefer not to take the boat ride, you can also go straight to Kuala Tahan from Kuala Lumpur.
 The journey will take you 3.5 to 4.0 hours.
 Once you are here, all you need to do is take a boat and cross the Sungai Tembeling River.
-The resorts are located just across the river.
+Taman Negara is located just across the river.
+There is a gated car park called JKKK(Villagers Association) Parking which costs around RM10-15 per day.
+Do not park your car overnight near the jetty as the river water may rise up when it rains.

 Use this way if you intend to climb Gunung Tahan.